jorismueller/Joris-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am an Assistant Professor of Economics at the National University of Singapore.
-My research focuses on the political economy of development, particularly the connections between economic forces and political (in)stability in developing countries.
-I teach methods for research in applied microeconomics.
+My research focuses on the political economy of autocracies and fragile democracies, with a particular emphasis on understanding the causes and consequences of political stability and instability in developing economies.
+I teach research methods in applied microeconomics.

 **Email:** jorismueller@nus.edu.sg